Beginner

 What Is the Pengu Card?

-If you’re searching what is the Pengu Card, here’s the straightforward version.
+If you're searching what the Pengu crypto card is, the short answer is simple.

 What it actually fixes is this: you’ve got crypto or stablecoins sitting there, and spending them shouldn’t feel like filing paperwork.

 No “hold on, let me convert this first”.
-You fund your KAST balance and use the card.
+You deposit funds to secure your KAST Card credit line and use the card for spending.
 No need to prove you’re deep into NFTs.

 You don’t need to own a Pudgy Penguin or a Lil Pudgy.